GCSE Biology - AQA

 What are the two different types of stem cells in animals?

-What are the differences between embryonic stem cells and animal stem cells?
+What are the differences between embryonic stem cells and adult stem cells?

 How are new blood cells made?

 4.1.4 - Plant Stem Cells